 How to set up your title tags with WordPress

-In this video, I show you concretely how to select your headings in your body text in WordPress to make the markup HTML and indicate the different levels of title H1 to H6.
+In this video, I show you concretely how to select your titles in your body text in WordPress to make the markup HTML and indicate the different levels of title H1 to H6.

-I'm personally a fan of this method which allows me to work on drafts of my content, share them easily and edit them at my own pace without the risk of losing them thanks to the automatic save function on Google Drive, which is where I'm writing to you from 😉
+I am personally a fan of this method which allows me to work on the drafts of my contents, to share them easily and to format them at my own pace without the risk of losing them thanks to the automatic saving function on Google Drive, which is where I am writing to you from?

-You now know why and how to structure your texts using title tags.
-It is the ABC of web writing, a passage essential to put online optimized content for the readers and the referencing.
+You now know why and how to structure your texts with title tags.
+It is the b-a-ba of the web writing, a passage essential to put online optimized content for readers and referencing.

-Take the time on all your web content to create simple and logical structures that will help internet users and search engines discover and read your content, you will be rewarded!
+Take the time on all your web content to create simple and logical structures that will accompany Internet users and search engines in the discovery and reading of your content, you will only be rewarded!

-Want to take your texts to the next level and continue optimizing them?
-I'll make you a series of articles on SEO, copywriting, my best web writing tools to learn how to write and improve your contentAnd don't hesitate to share your desires, questions and requests, it could give me good ideas !
+You want to take your texts to the next level and continue to optimize them?
+I'll make you a series of articles on SEO, copywriting, my best web writing tools to learn how to write and improve your contentand don't hesitate to share your wishes, questions and requests, that could give me good ideas !